 From now on, you are being asked to follow this three-step plan:

-Step 1 - If you have one or more of the symptoms of coronavirus - a fever, a new continuous cough or a loss of taste or smell – you must immediately self-isolate.
+Step 1 - If you have one or more of the symptoms of coronavirus - a fever, a new continuous cough or a loss of taste or smell - you must immediately self-isolate.
 Members of your household who are under 18 or double vaccinated do not need to self isolate, unless the person who tests positive is confirmed as being infected with the Omicron variant of the virus in which case close contacts need to self-isolate for 5 days.
 Those not required to self-isolate are asked to take a PCR test as soon as possible.
 People who are unvaccinated or have had just one dose need to self-isolate for 10 days if they are a close contact of anyone with COVID-19.

 Step 2 - You then must book a test on the NHS website and if you don’t have internet access dial 119.
 Do not leave home for any other reason.
 If you test positive, you will then be contacted by the NHS Test and Trace service within 24 hours.
 If you test negative, you and members of your household who were self-isolating no longer need to isolate as long as:

 - everyone you live with who has symptoms tests negative